ruffnext/cocdan/resources/docs/docs.md

 If you haven't already, then please follow the steps below to configure your database connection and run the necessary migrations.

+* Create the database for your application.
+* Update the connection URL in the `dev-config.edn` and `test-config.edn` files with your database name and login credentials.
 * Run `lein run migrate` in the root of the project to create the tables.
 * Let `mount` know to start the database connection by `require`-ing `cocdan.db.core` in some other namespace.
 * Restart the application.